gbertuzzi05/BERTLINUX/README.md

 # WHAT PARTIALLY WORKS

-internet works only with ethernet port (labelled eth0 according to "ifconfig" command) wpa_supplicant is installed but need Wi-Fi driver
+internet works only with ethernet port (labelled eth0 according to "ifconfig" command), wpa_supplicant is installed but not working because there are no WiFi drivers included.

 Some peripherals may be detected by the system but may require one or more drivers to be used.
 # WHAT IS NOT WORKING